twknab/mean_hike/readme.md

 	+ Add Progress Bar to Add Hike, Pre-Trip and Post-Trip pages (See: https://bootswatch.com/darkly/#typography)

-	+ Add autoScroll so after dashboard navigation items are clicked, page is scrolled to that accordian. (high-priority)
+	+ Add autoScroll so after dashboard navigation items are clicked, page is scrolled to that accordion. (high-priority)

-	+ Add `Add Hike` button to top and bottom accordian panes, so when clicked, opens the `+ Hike` accordian (and maybe even selects [ie, focus] the first field...) (high-priority)
+	+ Add `Add Hike` button to top and bottom accordion panes, so when clicked, opens the `+ Hike` accordion (and maybe even selects [ie, focus] the first field...) (high-priority)

-	+ Turn Hike View page panes into Accordians like on Dashboard page (high-priority)
+	+ Turn Hike View page panes into Accordions like on Dashboard page (high-priority)

 ## Development Issues Log:
 	- `$autoScroll()` re-renders DOM and re-executes Controller.